TheVoxProject/sheetable/README.md

 # Sheetable.

-Simple Python script to convert a GOogle SHeet's CSV output into an HTML table.
+Simple Python script to convert a Google Sheet's CSV output into an HTML table.

 ## Why?